The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 In fact, yesterday when we heard that they were going to release all from a strategic reserve, why now?

-There's no emergency, there's no crisis in terms of supply.
+There's no crisis in terms of supply.

 He just denied that a deal had been reached on the release or the timeline.

-I don't because Reuters hasn't pulled it.
+I don't, because Reuters hasn't pulled it.

-I I don't have any doubt that they have a deal and a timeline to release all from a strategic reserves, but they're not going to do it until there's some political benefit to it.
+I don't have any doubt that they have a deal and a timeline to release all from a strategic reserves, but they're not going to do it until there's some political benefit to it.

 Speaking of political benefit, let me put something else out there.